 Even with a $95 annual fee ($0 introductory annual fee for the first year), the Blue Cash Preferred is a leading choice at its price tag.

-If you’re looking for a flexible rewards card that will help you maximize points earned on grocery delivery, look no further than the Chase Sapphire Preferred.
+If you’re looking for a flexible rewards card that can help you maximize points earned on grocery delivery, look no further than the Chase Sapphire Preferred.

-This card lets you rack up 3X points on online grocery purchases (excluding Target, Walmart and wholesale clubs), 3X points on dining (including takeout and eligible delivery services) and 3X points on select streaming services, plus you’ll earn 5X points on travel booked through the Chase portal and on Lyft rides (through March 2022).
+This card lets you rack up 3X points on online grocery purchases (excluding Target, Walmart and wholesale clubs), 3X points on dining (including takeout and eligible delivery services) and 3X points on select streaming services.
+Plus, you’ll earn 5X points on travel booked through Chase Ultimate Rewards and on Lyft rides (through March 2025) and 2X points on general travel.

 This card even gives you a 10 percent bonus on the points you earn within a year.
 According to Chase, this means $25,000 in spending will earn an additional 2,500 bonus points.

-As a final incentive to sign up, the Chase Sapphire Preferred is offering one of the most generous sign-up bonuses right now.
-You’ll earn 60,000 bonus points when you spend $4,000 within three months of account opening.
+As a final incentive to sign up, the Chase Sapphire Preferred is offering a pretty generous sign-up bonus right now.
+You’ll earn 80,000 bonus points when you spend $4,000 within three months of account opening.
 A $95 annual fee applies.

-You can earn an unlimited 5 percent back on Lyft purchases (through March 2022) and Chase Ultimate Rewards travel with another 3 percent on dining and drugstore purchases to boot.
-You can also earn $200 in bonus cash when you spend just $500 within three months of account opening.
+In addition to the 5 percent cash back you can receive on activated bonus category purchases each quarter (up to $1,500 in purchases, then 1 percent), you can earn an unlimited 5 percent back on Lyft purchases (through March 2022) and on Chase Ultimate Rewards travel.
+You also get 3 percent back on dining and drugstore purchases.
+For a welcome bonus, you have the chance to earn $200 in bonus cash when you spend just $500 within three months of account opening.

-If you value versatility but want a higher rewards rate than a flat-rate credit card, the Bank of America Customized Cash Rewards card is your safest bet.
-It earns 2 percent cash back at grocery stores and wholesale clubs, which can increase to up to 2.75 percent if you’re a Bank of America Preferred Rewards member.
+If you value versatility but want a higher rewards rate than a flat-rate cash back credit card, the Bank of America Customized Cash Rewards card is your safest bet.
+It earns 3 percent cash back on category purchases of choice and 2 percent back at grocery stores and wholesale clubs (up to $2,500 in combined 3 and 2 percent category purchases each quarter, then 1 percent).
+Additionally, if you’re a Bank of America Preferred Rewards member, you can earn 75 percent more cash back on all purchases.

 Just keep in mind that your 2 percent and 3 percent rewards categories share a $2,500 in combined purchases per quarter spending limit (then 1 percent back).

-Besides the usual October to December Walmart.com, Target.com and Amazon.com rewards, Discover rotating categories consistently provide grocery and superstore coverage throughout the year.
+Besides the usual October to December rewards offerings for purchases at Walmart.com, Target.com and Amazon.com, Discover’s rotating cash back categories consistently provide grocery and superstore coverage throughout the year.

-The Discover it Cash Back card typically offers 5 percent cash back (activation required; good for up to $1,500 in quarterly purchases, then 1 percent) on PayPal purchases in the third quarter, which extends to online superstore and grocery orders.
+The Discover it Cash Back card offers 5 percent cash back on activated, rotating categories each quarter (up to $1,500 in quarterly purchases, then 1 percent).
+In addition to groceries and superstores, PayPal purchases typically earn rewards in the third quarter (which extends to online superstore and grocery orders).

-It’s also common to receive the same high cash back rate on grocery and wholesale club purchases each calendar year.
-Discover will even double all the rewards you earn with this card after the first year, and there’s no annual fee, either.
+As a welcome bonus, Discover will match all the cash back rewards you earn with this card after the first year—and there’s no annual fee, either.

 Amex Membership Rewards are treasured as some of the most valuable credit card points on the market due to the many ways you can redeem them.

-Fortunately, this card’s potential for up to $120 in Uber Cash per year ($10 monthly credits) and up to 12-month complimentary Uber Eats Pass membership (worth up to $119 annually, based on estimated $9.99 monthly price for 12 months; must enroll before December 31, 2021) nearly recoup the annual fee on their own.
+Fortunately, this card’s potential for up to $120 in Uber Cash per year ($10 monthly credits) helps recoup part of the annual fee on its own.

 Other great cards for grocery shopping